PHRASAL VERBS WITH TO GO.

 Tengo que pasar por la tienda a comprar baterías antes de ir a lo de Jo.

-• During the test, go by your common sense apart from what you've studied.
+- During the test, go by your common sense apart from

 El tiempo pasa y Frank no puede encotrar trabajo.